How to use (3 steps)

 Does this include pity or guarantees?

 No. This tool assumes independent draws with fixed probabilities.
-Other mechanics need a different model.
+Guarantees, pity counters, trading, and duplicate protection need a different model.